jaggre/beautiful-jekyll/contact.md

 ---
 layout: page
-title: "Welcome"
+title: "Contact Us"
-tags: Welcome
+tags: contact
 image: /img/hello_world.jpeg

 ---

-## Welcome
+## Contact Us

 We had tried to build an all-in-one site as a home for the Thanos Collective on the internet.
 Now, we've seen the light and have created a site that fits our original purpose.